 Day One: Explore the West Bank of the Nile

 Fill up on the delicious breakfast buffet as you have a long morning of exploring temples ahead of you!
 Your first stop of the day will be the Valley of the Kings which has been the site of royal burials since around 2100 BC.
 Intriguingly, ancient Egyptian kings would begin the construction of their tombs on the day they were crowned king.

 Some kings like Rameses III reigned for quite a long time so their tombs are incredibly long and intricately carved and painted.
-And others, like Rameses IX did not enjoy a long life so their tombs had to be completed in haste (when the king died, the workers had 70 days to complete construction of the tomb as that was the length of time needed for mummification of the body).
+And others, like Rameses IX, did not enjoy a long life so their tombs had to be completed in haste.
+When the king died, the workers had 70 days to complete the construction of the tomb as that was the length of time needed for mummification of the body.